 Sometimes the implementation resources are too bogged down by other projects, and do not have enough time to devote to your project and to deliver it in a timely matter.
 One of the advantages that our team at ERP Advisors Group brings is that we can be “on scene” and look out for your best interests.
 We gain access to timesheets to see how many hours per week a resource is billing to the project to make sure they are devoting adequate time to ensure on-time delivery.
 We are also able to monitor if they are billing too much and not doing the work.
 Basically, we watchdog the whole process to ensure the implementation partners are doing the work they promised and in a timely manner

 We’ve seen a LOT of implementations where the resources hired are just too busy to dedicate time to your project.
 Months go by, costs continue to build, and expectations are not met.
 Ask for a time sheet from your implementation resources and track their time to ensure that your implementation does not get botched.

-- Your internal resources are too busy or don’t know what they’re doing.
+3. Make sure internal resources aren’t too busy (and know what they’re doing)